dfilan/daniels_tiny_reversi_bot/README.md

 - MCTS somehow - perhaps to calibrate above metrics (regress win prob. on them?)

 Ways to get even better:
+- Get stats for how much of tree is being pruned
 - API for bots to compete against other bots
 - Stored games that bots can access to improve heuristic functions